List of numbers: Rational numbers

 Rational numbers such as 0.12 can be represented in infinitely many ways, e.g. zero-point-one-two (0.12), three twenty-fifths (3/25), nine seventy-fifths (9/75), etc. This can be mitigated by representing rational numbers in a canonical form as an irreducible fraction.

 A list of rational numbers is shown below.
 The names of fractions can be found at numeral (linguistics).

-Irrational numbers
+Real numbers

-The irrational numbers are a set of numbers that includes all real numbers that are not rational numbers.
-The irrational numbers are categorised as algebraic numbers (which are the root of a polynomial with rational coefficients) or transcendental numbers, which are not.
+Real numbers are least upper bounds of sets of rational numbers that are bounded above, or greatest lower bounds of sets of rational numbers that are bounded below, or limits of convergent sequences of rational numbers.
+Real numbers that are not rational numbers are called irrational numbers.
+The real numbers are categorised as algebraic numbers (which are the root of a polynomial with rational coefficients) or transcendental numbers, which are not; all rational numbers are algebraic.